 \section{Introduction}

-The origin of small and non-zero neutrino masses inferred from various neutrino oscillation experiments remains so far as a mystery and thus provides an ideal platform to explore physics beyond the Standard Model (BSM).
+The origin of small and non-zero neutrino masses inferred from various neutrino oscillation experiments remains a mystery so far and thus provides an ideal platform to explore physics beyond the Standard Model (BSM).
 Over the past few decades, there has been remarkable advancement in the precise determination of various neutrino oscillation parameters.
 Among these parameters, the mass-squared differences and the mixing angles, except $\theta_{23}$, are measured with a precision of a few percent.
-On the other hand, the CP violating phase $\delta_{CP}$ so far remains unascertained.
-Additionally, the issues related to the sign of $\Delta m_{31}^2$, the so-called mass ordering problem and the octant of $\theta_{23}$ are yet to be resolved \cite{Esteban:2020cvm,Esteban:2024eli}.
+On the other hand, the CP-violating phase $\delta_{CP}$ remains uncertain so far.
+Additionally, the issues related to the sign of $\Delta m_{31}^2$, the so-called mass ordering problem, and the octant of $\theta_{23}$ are yet to be resolved~\cite{Esteban:2020cvm,Esteban:2024eli}.
 Despite these unknowns, the neutrino sector can be regarded as a means to probe new and unexplored areas of BSM physics.
-Neutrinos originating from various sources, such as the atmosphere, accelerators, and reactors, have been studied extensively in various oscillation experiments.
-In particular, long-baseline experiments have proven to be highly effective for the precise determination of the oscillation parameters due to the presence of matter effect.
+Neutrinos originating from various sources such as Earth's atmosphere, accelerators, and reactors, have been studied extensively in various oscillation experiments.
+In particular, long-baseline experiments have proven to be highly effective for the precise determination of the oscillation parameters due to the presence of matter effects.
 Consequently, these experiments provide an excellent opportunity to probe various BSM frameworks, which can induce sub-leading effects in the neutrino oscillation phenomena.